barbarer/py4e-int/_sources/turtles/Exercises.rst

    :practice: T
    :answer_a: draw_rectangle(alex, 80, 50, -100, 80, 'green', 7)
    :answer_b: draw_rectangle(alex, -100, 80, 80, 50, 'green', 7)
-   :answer_c: draw_rectangle(alex, 'green', -100, 80, 80, 50, 7)
+   :answer_c: draw_rectangle(alex, -100, 80, 80, 50, green, 7)
-   :answer_d: draw_rectangle(alex, 'green', 7, 80, 50, -100, 80)
+   :answer_d: draw_rectangle(alex, 80, 100, 80, 50, 'green', 7)
    :correct: b
    :feedback_a: Incorrect!
-See that parameters are correctly assigned.
+The parameters are assigned in order.
 Try again.
-   :feedback_b: Correct!
-The printed shape follows the question requirements.
+   :feedback_b: This assigns the parameters correctly.
    :feedback_c: Incorrect!
-See that parameters are correctly assigned.
-Try again.
+The color must be a string.
    :feedback_d: Incorrect!
-See that parameters are correctly assigned.
-Try again.
+The xpos is before the ypos.

-   Given the function.
-What parameters would you choose to create a green rectangle of pen size 7 with a width 80 and height 50 from location (-100, 80)?
+   Given the function below.
+What parameters would you use to create a green rectangle of pen size 7 with a width 80 and height 50 at location (-100, 80)?

    .. code-block:: python